top of page

 WHO WE ARE

-We are a group of mediation enthusiasts who work under the umbrella of a not-for-profit organisation (Reg.
+We are a group of mediation professionals working under the umbrella of a not-for-profit organisation (Reg.
 No. TCR/TC/370/2025) registered in Kerala, India, under the Travancore–Cochin Literary, Scientific and Charitable Societies Registration Act, 1955.

-Our vision is to inspire a culture in Kerala where people turn to mediation to resolve conflicts—early and effectively.
-We collaborate with stakeholders across the legal, academic, community, and professional ecosystems to advance this vision.
+Our vision is to inspire a culture where people turn to mediation to resolve conflicts—early and effectively.
+We believe that embedding mediation across communities and organisations strengthens access to justice and builds a more collaborative society.

 OUR STORY SO FAR